 Informativeness -Helpful information increases a shopper's sense of control.
-Creating an informative experience is key to success for established, well-known brands.
+Creating a more informative experience is key to success for established, well-known brands.

-Sensory Appeal - A vivid experience appeals to a shopper's senses.
+Sensory Appeal - A more vivid experience appeals to a shopper's senses.
 Content that creates this experience (think video) can help sell products that are hard to evaluate without direct experience.